Climate and Average Weather Year Round in Arlington Virginia, United States

 Arlington experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.1 months, from May 23 to September 28, during which time the comfort level is muggy, oppressive, or miserable at least 17% of the time.
-The muggiest day of the year is July 28, with muggy conditions 67% of the time.
+The month with the most muggy days in Arlington is July, with 19.6 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.